botpress/botpress/docs/getting_started/trivia_template.md

 ## Bot Templates

-For starters, we recommend that you start by cloning a bot template and customize this template instead of starting your bot entirely from scratch.
+We recommend that you start by cloning a bot template and customize this instead of starting your bot entirely from scratch.

 > **Note:** Starting a bot from scratch is possible, but it requires that you learn the internal workings of Botpress.
 The only people that need to start from scratch are usually people creating templates.